kinleyrabgay/ng-smooth-carousel/CONTRIBUTING.md

-# Contributing to ng-smooth-carousel
+# Contributing to nsc

-Thank you for your interest in contributing to ng-smooth-carousel!
+Thank you for your interest in contributing to nsc!
 This document provides guidelines and instructions for contributing to this project.

 ## Table of Contents